What Is A Uterine Polyp?

 - Food: Buy organic, spray-free food that is locally grown and in season.
 Look for fruit and veg that looks natural rather than the pumped up varieties from the supermarket.
 Non-organic fruits and veg can be peeled or soaked in water with apple cider vinegar.
 Buy hormone-free meat and dairy, look for organic and grass-fed.
 Grass-fed dairy and meat is excellent and has omega 3s.

-- In The Home: avoid chemical-laden household products.
+- At Home: avoid chemical-laden household products.
 Go for natural and simple products, they are more expensive but you won’t be surrounding yourself and smothering your skin with chemicals.
 Unbleached paper products that are free of chlorine are best (cotton organic tampons, period pads, toilet paper, paper towels).

 - Water: use a chlorine filter on shower heads and drink filtered water.